Twins set another HR record, beat White Sox 6-2

-CHICAGO (AP) — Nelson Cruz homered for the seventh time in his last five games, and the slugging Minnesota Twins became the fastest team to reach 200 homers in major league history during a 6-2 victory over the Chicago White Sox on Friday night.
+Nelson Cruz went deep for the seventh time during a five-game homer streak, and the Twins became the fastest team to 200 homers in major league history during a 6-2 victory over the Chicago White Sox.

 Max Kepler hit a three-run drive in the second inning for the landmark homer in Minnesota’s 103rd game of the season.
 The previous mark was 122 games by the Texas Rangers in 2005.

-The AL Central-leading Twins hit five homers in the series opener to become the first team in major league history with nine five-homer games in a season.
+The AL Central-leading Twins hit five homers in Thursday night’s 10-3 victory over the White Sox, becoming the first team in major league history with nine five-homer games in a season.

 Cruz finished with three hits and two RBIs, including a solo drive in the seventh for his 26th homer.
-He went deep three times Thursday night.
+He went deep three times in the series opener.

+“Yeah, he’s swinging the bat OK,” Minnesota manager Rocco Baldelli said.
+“I don’t know how much more locked in a person can get.
+This is major league baseball and pitchers are good and they have good stuff and they know what they’re doing, too, so to watch a guy get on that kind of roll and help contribute — and sometimes even carry the team — is beautiful.”

 Minnesota right-hander Michael Pineda (7-5) allowed two runs and six hits in seven innings.
 He has a 2.87 ERA in his last eight starts.